bahimy/HNS/README.md

 # HNS
 Health and safety questionnaire

-A spin to AK's contribution to labor of laziness league
+A spin of AK's contribution to labor of laziness league